jangler/pokecrystal/fate-readme.txt

 This ROM hack of Pokémon Crystal does not alter the core content of the game, but alters many of the game mechanics in order to challenge the player.

+Until countermeasures are implemented, treat a white-out as a permadeath, and avoid using the "box trick" to heal Pokémon.

 Evolution and experience
 ------------------------